 In all cases, consideration must be based on the critical nature of the work of the organization and its mission corresponding to employees who meet "Participation Eligibility Requirements" and "Criteria for Approval."
-In instances that a program area receives multiple requests, but is unable to approve all requests, the order of consideration is to be given as follows.
+In instances that a program area receives multiple requests, but is unable to approve all requests, the Federal Service Computation Date (SCD) will prevail.
+Management will provide written justification to each employee denied participation in the program [#18 of AFGE supplement].